modflowpy/pymake/docs/build_apps.md

     $ make-program : --appdir temp
 ```

-`make-program` can be used to build MODFLOW 6, MODFLOW-2005, MODFLOW-NWT, MODFLOW-USG, MODFLOW-LGR, MODFLOW-2000,
+`make-program` can be used to build MODFLOW 6, MODFLOW-2005, MODFLOW-NWT, MODFLOW-USG, MODFLOW-USG Transport,
-MODPATH 6, MODPATH 7, GSFLOW, VS2DT, MT3DMS, MT3D-USGS, SEAWAT, and SUTRA.
-Utility programs CRT, Triangle, and GRIDGEN
+MODFLOW-LGR, MODFLOW-2000, MODPATH 6, MODPATH 7, VS2DT, MT3DMS, MT3D-USGS, SEAWAT, and SUTRA.
+The MODFLOW 6 shared
+library and the ZONEBUDGET programs for MODFLOW 6, MODFLOW-2005 and MODFLOW-USG can be built as well, and the utility
-can also be built. `make-program` downloads the distribution file from the USGS (requires internet connection), unzips
+programs CRT, Triangle and GRIDGEN can also be built.
+`make-program` downloads the distribution file from the USGS (requires internet connection), unzips
 the distribution file, sets the pymake settings required to build the program, and builds the program with the
 [meson](https://mesonbuild.com/) build system, using the meson build file the program is distributed with where there is
 one and one pymake writes from the source files it finds where there is not.
 MT3DMS will be downloaded from the